sstelfox/stelfox.net/content/blog/2012-07-22-thoughts-on-ipv6-security-and-mitigation.md

-Doing a pure enumeration of a single home subnet remotely (that is you are not on the link IPv6 local link) would take millennia by some estimations, as opposed the the IPv4 address space which could be done at home in a matter of weeks.
+Doing a pure enumeration of a single home subnet remotely (that is you are not on the link IPv6 local link) would take millennia by some estimations, as opposed the IPv4 address space which could be done at home in a matter of weeks.
 One house vs the world.
 That is the scale we are now working at in IPv6.

 The vast scale, however, while enough to defend against random scans, will not